 - The French Revolution section is largely a spoof of A Tale of Two Cities.

-- The Rome section owes a lot to Caligula and even moreso to Caligula II: Messalina, Messalina.
+- The Rome section owes a lot to Caligula and even moreso to the spoof Caligula II: Messalina, Messalina.

 - All Jews Are Ashkenazi: Sephardi Jews during the Spanish Inquisition musical sequence speak with Yiddish accents with smatterings of Yiddish like "Oy gevalt!"

 - Aluminum Christmas Trees: Stand-up Philosophers aren't just this movie's Flintstone themed standup comedians.
 In Roman times rich people would hire philosophers to talk at parties so they looked more cultured.

 - Anachronism Stew: Plenty, from an ancient Roman carrying a boombox to Leonardo da Vinci, Moses, and some of the Romans appearing in the wrong time period.
 But of course, movies are magic.

 - Answer Cut: During the Last Supper.Jesus: Yea, yea, so you say, but one who sits amongst us has already betrayed me this night.Apostles: Who?
 Who could it be?Waiter: JUDAS!(Judas gasps)Waiter: Do you want a beverage?
 Try the mulled wine, it's terrific!

 - Happens again when Comicus says "Jesus!" (as an expletive) and the actual Jesus answers "Yes?"

 - Artistic License – History: Quite a bit, all of it most likely being deliberate.
 One notable bit is several people in the 'Roman Empire' sketch talk about Christianity as if it is a distinct religion from Judaism, but the very last scene of that sketch has Comicus catering The Last Supper.
 Pre-crucifixion Rome would have considered Christianity to be a minor sect of Judaism if they knew about it at all.